Base64 Encoder and Decoder Online | UTF-8 and URL-Safe Text

 Q.Is Base64 encryption?
 Is it secure for protecting sensitive data?

-A. No. Base64 is encoding, not encryption—anyone can decode it.
-Use TLS/HTTPS or cryptography (e.g., AES/RSA) for security.
+A. No. Base64 is encoding, not encryption.
+Anyone can decode it.
+Use HTTPS for transport security and real cryptography for confidentiality.

 Q.Why does Base64-encoded data appear larger than the original?